Center for Student Success

 - The ideal time for Fowler students to study abroad for a semester or year is the first or second semester of Junior year (first year of upper division courses).

-- Read and refer to Planning an International Experience as a Fowler student handout for a general overview of what to expect in the process.
+- Read and refer to Planning an International Experience during your time at Fowler for a general overview of what to expect in the process.

 - Begin your search and start the Advising phase on the Aztecs Abroad database.
 Aztecs Abroad contains all approved SDSU international program types.

 - Note the Program type and Chances of Placement, as programs vary with regards to credit type; financial aid and scholarships eligibility, and available spaces.